kyma-project/test-infra/docs/prow/tide-introduction-notes.md

 ### Workflow

+This is how the workflow looks like from the developer's perspective:

 1. Create a PR.
 2. After the required jobs have passed, ask for approvals from the code owners.
 3. Once the PR gets all the required approvals, Tide adds the PR to the merge pool.